 It’s that time of year.
 The parties are over and Christmas decor packed.
 The diet has started and I’m deep in lament.
 Why, exactly, did i eat all the chocolate candies, cookies, and eclectic junk?

-I hate this time of year, despite the fact that the days are rapidly gaining light, lengthening to refresh good moods and spirits of adventure.
+I hate this time of year, despite the days rapidly gaining light, lengthening to refresh good moods and spirits of adventure.

 I despise these days because it’s tax prep time.
 Uncle Sam needs his paycheck to spend in all the ways his reps select without proper ask.
 It’s laughable that I write this post in the midst of a government shutdown because ‘the art of the seal’ doesn’t exist – not!